 The days when the employee-employer relationship starts and ends with a paycheck are long gone.
-In today’s world of busy schedules, sitting for extended durations and takeout meals between meetings, employee wellness in the workplace is more important than ever, irrespective of your businesses size.
+In today’s world of busy schedules, sitting for extended durations and takeout meals between meetings, employee health and wellness in the workplace is more important than ever, irrespective of your businesses size.

 In essence, the theory explains that as the basic needs are attained, it helps reach the tip of the triangle that’s more rewarding.
 Businesses that assist employees at the different stages will see a working environment that’s happier, thus increasing ROI.